Resources For Counselors

 For Prospective Music Majors

-Starting with Fall 2013 applicants, the Department of Music will require that all Music B.A. applicants provide an in-person or video audition for entrance into the major.
+The Department of Music requires all Music B.A. applicants provide an in-person or video audition for entrance into the major.
 Learn more about how to apply and audition by reading the CSUEB Prospective Music Majors Flyer (pdf).

 Early Start is a Smart Start!